Replication Overview

 Partial Replication

 You can replicate all or only part of the data with Skyvia.
-You can select the objects to replicate data from when creating a replication package.
+You can select the objects to replicate data from when configuring replication.
 For each of the selected objects, you may exclude any fields from replication.
 For example, if you don’t want to replicate personal information, like emails, names, etc. to the database, you may simply exclude these fields.

 However, please note that you need to have at least the following fields selected in order to use incremental replication: